theflowong/haven-app/README.md

 # Haven: Room Interactions

+A web app prototype built in 13 weeks at the Centre for Digital Media, with the HAVEN team.

-A web app to choose modes and control lights/sound for the Meditation/Prayer Room in the Centre for Digital Media.
+The app allows users to choose modes and control lights/sound for the Meditation/Prayer Room in the Centre for Digital Media.
 Built primarily on Javascript, using Philips Hue API.

+To explore more, check out my post on the [visual designs](https://www.flowong.com/haven/) we made.

 ## Set up & Install